cham11ng/typescript-api-starter/README.md

   </a>
 </p>

-Starter for Node.js Express API in Typescript with jsonwebtoken, joi, Knex, Objection.js and many other popular tools.
+Starter for Node.js, Express API in Typescript and PostgreSQL with jsonwebtoken, joi, Knex, Objection.js and many other popular tools.

 ## Requirements